University of Waterloo: Admission

 The requirements for admission differ between students from Ontario, students from other provinces in Canada, and international students, due to the lack of uniformity in marking schemes.
 The minimum averages required for these programs are determined each year based on the number and qualification of applicants and the number of available spaces.
-As of 2016, the secondary school average for first year, full-time students at the University of Waterloo was at 90.1 percent.
-In 2018, 61.2 percent of new students at Waterloo had a high school average equal to or greater than 90 percent, and 28.2 percent had an average equal to or greater than 95 percent.
-However, this proportion varies greatly between programs at the university.
+As of 2021, the secondary school average for first year, full-time students at the University of Waterloo was at 92.7 percent.
+In 2023, 65 percent of new students at Waterloo had a high school average equal to or greater than 90 percent, and 33.2 percent had an average equal to or greater than 95 percent.

 In the case of admission into the Engineering and Math faculties, there is a large weighting given to the applicant's supplementary application, extracurricular involvement, adjustment factors for individual high schools, and an admissions video interview.
 Thus, it is possible to receive an offer with an average much lower than the mean admission average.
-The retention rate of the university's first-time, full-time first-year students in 2016 was 93.9 percent.
+The retention rate of the university's first-time, full-time first-year students in 2022 was 93.6 percent.

 Student life

 Organizations

 The university's two main student unions are the Waterloo Undergraduate Student Association (WUSA) for undergraduate students, and the Graduate Student Association (GSA) for graduate students.
 Founded in 1967 as the Federation of Students, WUSA operates four businesses, twelve student services, oversees over 200 accredited student clubs; in addition to operating other student programs and events.
+Among the WUSA student groups is the Glow Centre for Sexual and Gender Diversity, Canada's oldest, continually running university-based 2SLGBTQ+ group.

 Each of the university's faculties has a student society which represent and provide services for the students in their respective faculties.
 Services include online exam banks, resume critiques, and technical skills workshops.
 Some student societies also operate a student deal discount program and one to two shops selling coffee and food at low prices.
 Each faculty also operates a student-run endowment fund, which fund student design teams, laboratory upgrades, and services for their respective student societies.

+Greek Life

 As of January 2015, neither the university administration nor the two main student unions recognize fraternities or sororities.
-Alpha Epsilon Pi, Pi Kappa Alpha and Sigma Chi operate as non-accredited off-campus fraternities, and Alpha Omicron Pi and Kappa Kappa Gamma as non-accredited off-campus sororities.
+Fraternities and Sororities at the University of Waterloo, though not formally sanctioned by the institution, constitute a facet of campus life.

 Journalism

 The three main student publications on campus are Imprint, the university's official student newspaper, mathNEWS, the Math Society's free-form publication, and The Iron Warrior, the Engineering Society's newspaper.
-Imprint replaced The Chevron as the official student newspaper in 1979, and publishes a weekly edition during the fall and winter semesters and a biweekly edition in the spring semester. mathNEWS and The Iron Warrior publish biweekly in print and online throughout the year.
+Imprint replaced The Chevron as the official student newspaper in 1979, and publishes a monthly print magazine along with regular online content. mathNEWS and The Iron Warrior publish biweekly in print and online throughout the year.

 The university formerly included a student-funded campus radio station, CKMS-FM.
-The student union withdrew financial support for the stations' operations in 2008 following several referendums and CKMS transitioned to a community radio model.
+The student union withdrew financial support for the stations' operations in 2008 following several referendums, and CKMS transitioned to a community radio model.